 Approach and style

 The conventional wisdom in matters concerning approach and style is to ‘find your own’ and then carry it through the trial or hearing.
-Of course no two advocates are alike.
-Therefore advocates must find a style that works for them.
+Of course, no two advocates are alike and must therefore find a style that works for them.
 Yet – without wishing to understate the importance of personality – of far greater importance is the advocate’s ability to adapt manner, style, tone, rhythm, presentation and questioning to context.
 A singular approach and style does not suit every occasion, or changing circumstances.
 For example, bullying or being heavy-handed with a witness rarely plays well with arbitrators.
-This is especially important to consider when dealing with vulnerable witnesses.
+It is especially important to consider this when dealing with vulnerable witnesses.
 On the other hand, arrogant witnesses who refuse to answer questions require stern handling (and witness demeanour can change from one session to another).